sLaNGjI/wp-missed-schedule/readme.txt

 Thats it!

-There are various versions with the time of checking variable from 10 minutes to 24 hours.
+There are various versions with the time of checking variable from 1 minute to 36 hours.

 For example, you will want to install the version with a time of checking 1 hour, perform the following: